FlyingCow/shortas/docs/README.md

 ## 🎨 Customization

-The Vector.dev theme can be customized by modifying:
+The professional theme can be customized by modifying:

-- `_layouts/vector-theme.html` - Main layout and CSS
+- `_layouts/professional-theme.html` - Main layout and CSS
 - `_config.yml` - Site configuration and theme settings
 - Individual page files for content